zphixon/powdermilk-biscuits/README.md

 Optimizations:
 - For both backends, we're checking every stroke every frame whether it's been buffered or not
+- We're re-calculating the entire spline on every stroke point addition (i.e. every `Touch` event) and throwing away the old spline, most of which is still fine.
+The traingles that make up the last two segments of the stroke are all that need to be re-calculated.
+- We also probably don't need to store the spline CPU-side, we could just use a ring buffer and keep track of what mesh data hasn't been buffered to the GPU yet

 Keybinds:
 - c: clear strokes